BRO200BS/pluribit/README.md

 ## Project Status

-**Disclaimer:** This is an experimental project built to explore novel concepts in cryptocurrency design.
+**Disclaimer:** This is an experimental project built to explore new concepts in cryptocurrency design.
 It is **not intended for production use** and should not be used to store significant value.
 The code is provided as-is for educational and research purposes.